Upcoming Texas bar exam has law students, deans asking for in-person testing to be scrapped | Fort Worth Business Press

 “I’m absolutely terrified,” she said.
 “There’s no one here to take care of me.
 I just can’t even imagine.”

+The Board of Law Examiners recommended Thursday that the Texas Supreme Court cancel both the July and September bar exams and schedule an online, October exam instead.
+The high court is expected to make the final decision Thursday afternoon.

-The state Board of Law Examiners, which administers the test, says it will provide masks, keep students well away from each other and perform temperature checks during the exams scheduled for July 28 and 29 in Houston, Dallas, Austin, San Antonio, Lubbock and Waco.
+The BLE, which administers the test, says if the test goes forward as planned it will provide masks, keep students well away from one another and perform temperature checks during the exams scheduled for July 28 and 29 in Houston, Dallas, Austin, San Antonio, Lubbock and Waco.

 But with the coronavirus raging, the planned safety measures “no longer seem sufficient,” the deans of all 10 Texas law schools wrote in a recent letter to the examining board.

-The deans, along with some students and others in the legal community are pleading with the board and Texas Supreme Court — which has ultimate say over the test — to cancel or postpone the in-person examinations.
+The deans, along with some students and others in the legal community, are pleading with the board and the Texas Supreme Court — which has the ultimate say over the test — to cancel or postpone the in-person examinations.

 They suggest instead moving the exam online, offering legal apprenticeships in lieu of an exam or extending diploma privilege — a once-common practice that allows law school graduates to be admitted to the bar without taking the exam.